fpcorso/data-blog/content/2023-11-25-querying-athena-from-python.md

 * Set up pagination to get to paginate through larger results
 * Adjust the `ResultReuseConfiguration` to reuse the results of a query in short windows of time
 * Adjust the `ResultConfiguration` to change the encryption or ownership of the results
+* Our code above assumes the query will always succeed.
+You may want to adjust your code to handle other states, such as `FAILED` or `CANCELLED`